 Expired car tyres have frequently caused fatal road accidents leading to loss of lives and properties according to the Federal Road Safety Corps (FRSC).
 So the big question remains, how can one tell if one’s tyres have attained their expiry dates?

 Car tyres usually have a four year validity period from their date of manufacture though some safety groups in some countries recommend six years.
 However, considering the country’s irregular rough driving topography along with the climate, it makes a whole lot of sense to agree with the FRSC officials that recommended four years.

 After the tyres validity expires, they risk getting blown out while in use most especially during hot weathers.
-To find out if the car tyres are expired, simply look on the body of the tyre for a four digit code.
+To find out if the car tyres are expired, simply look on the body of the tyre for a four-digit code.
 This code may have an asterisk before it e.g. *2014.
-Though some tyres do not have asterisks before the code, the code is usually a standalone with no alphabet before it.
+Though some tyres do not have asterisks before the code, the code is usually standalone with no alphabet before it.

-The first two digits of the code stands for the week it was manufactured and the last two digits stand for the year it was manufactured also.
-For example, let’s assume you found “*2014” on the tyre, it simply means the tyre was manufactured on the 20th week in 2014 therefore, the expiry date is on the 20th week of 2018 i.e. four years from date of manufacture.
+The first two digits of the code stand for the week it was manufactured and the last two digits stand for the year it was manufactured also.
+For example, let’s assume you found “*2014” on the tyre, it simply means the tyre was manufactured on the 20th week in 2014 therefore, the expiry date is on the 20th week of 2018 i.e. four years from the date of manufacture.

 So for safety purposes in regard to this information, it is important for us to regularly check the expiration dates of our car tyres including the spares too so that when you find out they are expired you can get a new one as soon as possible.
 Want to share your opinion?
 Let’s know in the comment box.